LDSSA/learning-units/README.md

 └── practice
 ```

-- The README.md is meant to be read from the browser on github.com and contains.
+- The README.md is meant to be viewed *in a browser on github.com* and contains.
     - The purpose of the unit.
     - The concepts being presented.
     - A link to the presentation.